A Celestial Celebration

 Stargazing

 There are other women in magic for the letter “F.” Among historians of spiritualism, the Fox Sisters—Kate (1837-1892), Margaret (1833-1893), and Leah (1813-1890)—certainly stand out as pioneers in the movement, though few performers in that vein were as successful as the legendary Anna Eva Fay (1851-1927) and, to a lesser degree, her daughter-in-law Eva Fay (1872-1931).
 As “Mohola,” Mary Floyd (1868-1953) was the wife and partner of Chautauqua magician Walter Floyd, assisting him for almost half a century, from the 1890s through his death in 1940.
 In the early part of the last century, Dot Ford (1875-1955) was half of the escape team of Don and Dot Ford.
 Daisy Franklin of Indiana had a brief career in the 1920s.
 One of the best known female magicians of the 1940s and ‘50s was the popular entertainer and USO veteran Lady Frances (Frances Hess).
 Flaurette, daughter of the noted magician Dagmar, also worked during that same era.
 Performers after the ‘50s include Mitzi Fabiani from Italy; Fafa, a comedy magician from France; Mandy Farrell and the eccentric Fluke–both from England; and Scotland’s Moira Fletcher.
+France’s Marine Feral is a major social media star with her close-up magic.
 Finally, Ohio native Angela Funovits has made television appearances all over the world with her magic, including on the hit shows Phenomenon and Wizard Wars.
 And on top of that, she’s a dermatologist!